Meet our executive director and CEO, Peter J. Aranda III

 During Peter’s tenure, The Consortium has seen marked growth.
-The number of member schools has increased from 12 to 18.
-Revenue has more than doubled, up from $14 million to more than $30 million annually.
-And the organization’s recruiting classes have more than doubled from 200 to more than 400 students a year.
+The number of member schools has increased from 12 to 21.
+Revenue has nearly tripled, up from $14 million to $40 million annually.
+And the organization’s recruiting classes have more than doubled from 200 to nearly 500 students a year.

 Before moving to the nonprofit world as CEO of The Consortium, Peter had a successful career at Andersen Consulting, Price Waterhouse and MCA.
 He also ran his own entertainment consulting business.

 During his professional career, Peter developed significant credentials in the academic arena, serving as an adjunct faculty member and guest lecturer in business at Belmont University, Parsons School of Design, University of Virginia, University of Southern California and Columbia University.